 - Chronic demyelination of the neurons in the spinal cord can lead to permanent nerve damage even after surgical decompression.

-- Secondary neural injury likely involves glutamate toxicity, free radical mediated cell injury and apoptosis.
+- Secondary neural injury likely involves glutamate toxicity, free radical mediated cell injury, and apoptosis.
+2,11

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

-- Natural history of CSM is variable and inadequately defined.
+- Natural history of CSM is variable and inadequately defined, in part due to difficulty in diagnosing early and mild cases.
+4

-- Onset is typically insidious but may be acute (e.g., after a fall with hyperextension injury).
+- Onset is typically insidious but may be acute (e.g., after a fall with hyperextension injury).4

-- Some patients experience a benign clinical course with neurological improvement; complete resolution is infrequent.
+- Some patients experience a benign clinical course with neurological improvement, but complete resolution is infrequent.4 Improvement rates tend to be higher with a short duration of symptoms.13

-- Many do not improve spontaneously and experience neurological deterioration over time.
+- Many experience neurological deterioration over time.
 Stepwise neurological worsening with interspersed periods of quiescent stability is common; less commonly, slow, steady progression may occur.
+1,2,4,9,12,14,15

 - Balance loss is usually the first symptom patients notice, and it can become quite profound before it is addressed.
-The recovery of balance after surgical intervention is a slow and arduous process.
+The recovery of balance after surgical intervention is a slow process.3,9

 Specific secondary or associated conditions and complications

-- Cervical radiculopathy often occurs concomitantly with CSM.
+- Cervical radiculopathy often occurs concomitantly with CSM.4,12

-- Co-existing lumbar stenosis has been reported in a subset of patients.
+- Co-existing lumbar stenosis has been reported in a subset of patients.17

 - Acute cord compression with central cord syndrome may occur with relatively minor hyperextension trauma.

-- Differential diagnoses include: amyotrophic lateral sclerosis (ALS), multiple sclerosis and other demyelinating conditions, other causes of spinal cord dysfunction (tumors; syringomyelia; infectious myelopathy; toxic, inflammatory and nutritional myelopathies), movement disorders, peripheral and entrapment neuropathies, intracranial pathology, systemic causes of hyperreflexia.
+- Differential diagnoses include amyotrophic lateral sclerosis (ALS), multiple sclerosis and other demyelinating conditions, other causes of spinal cord dysfunction (tumors; syringomyelia; infectious myelopathy; toxic, inflammatory and nutritional myelopathies), movement disorders, peripheral and entrapment neuropathies, intracranial pathology, and systemic causes of hyperreflexia.4,9

 - Symptoms depend on the magnitude and chronicity of the spinal cord dysfunction.

-- Early symptoms include neck pain and stiffness, diminished hand dexterity and subtle changes in balance and gait with leg stiffness, incoordination, and/or weakness
+- Early symptoms include neck pain and stiffness, diminished hand dexterity and subtle changes in balance and gait with leg stiffness, incoordination, and/or weakness.2,4,9,15

-- Initial sensory complaints often predominate in the upper extremities.
+- Initial sensory complaints often predominate in the upper extremities.9

-- Compromised bladder or bowel function is less common, and occurs with greater disease severity.
+- Compromised bladder or bowel function is less common, and occurs with greater disease severity.2,4

-- Occipital headache, neck and/or upper extremity pain from associated radiculopathy is common.
+- Occipital headache, neck and/or upper extremity pain from associated radiculopathy is common.5

 - Limited range of motion reflects underlying spondylosis.